openvinotoolkit/model_server/docs/model_server_rest_api.md

 }
 ```

-Beside numerical values, it is possible to pass binary inputs.
+Besides numerical values, it is possible to pass binary inputs.
 They must be Base64 encoded in passed in `b64` key like below:

 ```
 {